danbz/aesthetic-programming/source/4-DataCapture/Readme.md

 ```
 ## DOM elements: creating and styling a button

 DOM stands for Document Object Model, a document like HTML with a tree structure that allows programs to dynamically access and update content, structure, and style.
-Rather than focusing on the various tree structures, we will focus on elements from forms that are part of the DOM.
+Rather than focusing on the various tree structures, we will focus on elements from forms that are part of the %DOM%.
 These form elements include buttons, radio buttons, checkboxes, text input, etc., and these are usually encountered when filling in forms online.
 The basic structure for creating form elements is relatively simple.
 The p5.js reference guide, under the DOM,[^DOM] lists various examples of form creation syntax, e.g. `createCheckbox()`, `createSlider()`, `createRadio()`, `createSelect()`, `createFileInput()`, and so on.
 The one that we need to create a button is called `createButton()`.

 First you need to assign an object name to the button, and if you use multiple buttons, you will need to come up with multiple different names so you can set the properties[^Element] for each one.